moradaniel/humanResources/README.md

 2014 - July

+ - Refactored employment editor as an Angular directive, in order to be a reusable web component
  - Organized AngularJS code into scalable folders.
 Grouped files by feature.
  - Added AngularJS validator for verifying the employee CUIL in the form
  - Added AngularJS Growl notifications.
 Feedback about operations results.